Saturday, November 19, 2022

 That unnecessary/convoluted process is impermissible from a billion-dollar conglomerate that is capable of doing better.

-As we left the hotel, a clerk asked about our dinner plans.
+As we left the hotel, Nikoloz asked about our dinner plans.
 Since we are American, he probably assumed that we intended to eat hamburgers.
 (Hamburgers are named for Germany's City of Hamburg, and frankfurters [hot dogs] are named for the City of Frankfurt).
 I proudly described my online research for traditional German recipes that helped us choose a Bavarian eatery named Maximillians.
 He said that it was one of the best Bavarian ones in the capital.

 A Metro train crossed the canal and took us north, and we anticipated a hearty meal to restore our spirits.